urbandroid-team/dont-kill-my-app/_vendors/nokia.md

 Nokia on Android O and P kills any background process including sleep tracking (or any other sport tracking) after 20 minutes if the screen is off.
 Also when killed all alarms are stopped which renders for example any alarm clock apps useless.

 We have investigated this issue in details.
 We did even purchase a Nokia 6.1 to be able to reproduce the issue.
 The problem only occurs on Nokia devices with Android Pie.
-Nokia started to bundle a toxic app (package: com.evenwell.powersaving.g3, name: Battery protection) with their devices by some Asian company Evenwell.
+Nokia started to bundle a toxic app (package: com.evenwell.powersaving.g3 or com.evenwell.emm, name: Battery protection) with their devices by some 3rd party company Evenwell.
 This app kills apps in the most brutal way we have seen so far among Android vendors.

 Whitelisting apps from battery optimizations does not help!
 Evenwell kills even whitelisted apps.